sbrincat/spynal/README.md

 ## Download & installation instructions
+NOTE: Currently, spynal can only be installed against Python<=3.11, due to changes in the Import Manager in Python 3.12 that have not been accounted for in all dependent packages.
+For details, see this Stack Overflow answer: https://stackoverflow.com/a/77364602.

 Users can either install the most recent stable release using pip or install the latest updates from the Github repository